 Over dinners, Tim, Marble, and the artist Pae White—Marble’s wife and a friend of Tim’s from art school—discussed the concept and iterated the design.
 With Silver Lake’s rich history of midcentury modern houses, they wanted the home to equally reflect the influences of raw steel in the work of Richard Neutra, Rudolph Schindler, and John Lautner, whose Silvertop residence is visible on the opposite hill above reservoir.
 “In that neighborhood there are a few architects who worked earlier in the 20th century,” Marble says.
 “I felt like it was an opportunity to do a ‘Silver Lake’ type of building in Silver Lake.”

 An office built into the side of the bedroom uses the same Douglas fir wood and forms the center of the second hexagon.
 Another glass sliding door from the bedroom passes through to the living room balcony.
 A dedicated master bathroom forms another spur of the wheel, with a soaking tub, a custom vanity topped in travertine, and a shower sealed with antique burnt red tiles.
-Another sliding door passes to a gravel-covered garden.
+Another sliding door passes to a gravel-covered garden sealed with a post and dowel fence.
 A walk-in closet with a window and space for meditation, and the entryway complete the hexagon.